November 07, 2022

 7. Review your allocations

 While you can’t control volatility in the market, you can help safeguard your portfolio by reviewing your asset allocation to make sure your investments are still allocated the right way to meet your goals.
 By doing this - especially after big swings in the market - you can ring in the new year knowing that your goals are on track.

 6. Use your FSA funds

-Because contributions made to a flexible spending account (FSA) are tax-free, they are a great option to pay for certain out-of-pocket health care costs, such as deductibles, over the counter medication and even everyday necessities such as contact solution and hand sanitizer.
-While some employers allow individuals to rollover $570 annually, for the most part these funds must be used before the clock strikes midnight on December 31, or you will lose that hard earned money.
+Because contributions made to a flexible spending account (FSA) are tax-free, they are a great option to pay for certain out-of-pocket health care costs, such as deductibles, over-the-counter medication and even everyday necessities such as contact solution and hand sanitizer.
+While some employers allow individuals to roll over $570 annually, for the most part these funds must be used before the clock strikes midnight on Dec.
+31, or you will lose that hard-earned money.
 Confused about which expenses are covered through an FSA account?
 Check out this handy guide.

 5. Contribute to non-deductible IRA/convert to Roth IRA

 Converting funds to Roth mean you will never pay taxes on those retirement dollars again.
 Also known as a "back-door" Roth, this approach may be useful for a non-working spouse, or a spouse who has all of their retirement savings within a 401(k), particularly for individuals or couples who make too much to contribute to a Roth IRA directly.
 You can fund an IRA without getting a tax deduction, and then convert the whole amount to a Roth IRA.
 One thing to note is that if you have other pre-tax IRA balances, this strategy often does not make sense since some or most of the conversion would then be taxable.
 Late last year, the tax law changes proposed eliminating this strategy.
 While that particular bill didn't pass, it could very well happen immediately upon approval in a future bill.